February 27th, 2010 (updated June 22nd, 2012)

 Jan 2003: The bank’s total exposure to Murray International Holdings, holding company of favoured entrepreneur and Rangers owner David Murray, has soared to £139m, up from £97m the previous year (see: The football money league)

 Feb 2003: HBOS says annual profits rose 22% to £2.9bn for the year to December 2002.
 The bank is now selling three times more mortgages than its nearest rival, Abbey National.
-Crosby defends the bank’s push into corporate banking, including loans to entrepreneur Philip Green, even though other players are pulling back from that market for fear of stoking up bad debts.
+Crosby defends the bank’s push into corporate banking, including loans to entrepreneur Philip Green, even though other players are pulling back from that market for fear of bad debts.

 Feb 2003: The FSA fines Bank of Scotland £750,000 over administrative failures at its PEP/ISA division.
 The FSA says: “This put 30,000 PEP and ISA customers at risk of losing money and also exposed BoS to increased risks of fraud.”